Fair Housing words to avoid in listing descriptions

 Not legal advice.
 Always review and follow your local rules.

-- Photo-first workflow keeps the copy grounded in verified features
+- Visual verification keeps the copy grounded in verified features

 - Compliance-minded guardrails reduce risky phrasing